nicholas-fong/SRTM-GeoTIFF/compare.md

 * HGT files without embedded metadata is subject to other HGT files with identical file name corrupting the results.
 This could happen if the filename is accidentially changed.
-* Tiles without 1 pixel overlap, file name selection algorithm needs to be different than those with 1 pixel overlap to avoid out of bound indices.
-[This algorithm](/library/tilename.py) only works for tiles with 1 pixel overlap.
+* For files without 1 pixel overlap, the file name selection algorithm needs to be different to avoid out of range errors at the boundary.
+[This algorithm](/library/tilename.py) works for files with 1 pixel overlap (HGT, USGS, NASA).